Slevinski/slevinski.github.io/series/formal-signwriting/entries/rendering-formal-signwriting/essay.md

 These are not the model itself, but they are important pieces of how the model becomes usable in browsers and applications.

+The practical guidance is:

+- use `Line` and `Fill` together when the goal is SVG-oriented, two-color visual output
+- use `OneD` when the goal is compact text-editor display or one-dimensional inspection
+- do not treat a font's baseline behavior as part of canonical sign text
+- document which rendering profile a system uses when output alignment matters

 ## Styling is related, but separate

 Rendering and styling are closely related, but they are not the same topic.